calvinmetcalf/chacha20poly1305/readme.md

 decipher.setAuthTag(tag);// must be called before data
 ```

 decipher with throw if you don't set a tag or the tag doesn't match.
-See the [node docs](https://github.com/joyent/node/blob/cfcb1de130867197cbc9c6012b7e84e08e53d032/doc/api/crypto.markdown#cryptocreatecipherivalgorithm-key-iv) for more info (the iv length for gcm is also 96 bytes fyi).
+See the [node docs](https://github.com/joyent/node/blob/cfcb1de130867197cbc9c6012b7e84e08e53d032/doc/api/crypto.markdown#cryptocreatecipherivalgorithm-key-iv) for more info (the iv length for gcm is also 96 bit fyi).

 # ChaCha20